CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Sender manifest config location

 By default, the service uses the sender manifest config files located in `../upload-configs`.
-These files within this directory are split into the sub directories `v1` and `v2` depending on their version.
-The service will default to the v2 files if there are two versions of the same sender manifest config.
-You can change the base of the configs directory

 *upload-server/.env*: